Orthorexia: When Healthy Eating Becomes An Obsession

 When it comes to Instagram and other social media platforms, you decide what media to take in.
 If you’re following those who set unrealistic expectations, it is probably best to unfollow them.

 As much as Instagram can fuel your obsession with healthy eating, it can also help you to recover.
-There are no solid statistics to reveal how many people are suffering from orthorexia, but an Instagram search reveals nearly 80,000 posts under the hashtag #orthorexia recovery.
+There are no solid statistics to reveal how many people have orthorexia, but an Instagram search reveals nearly 80,000 posts under the hashtag #orthorexia recovery.

 A final word